AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 * 1a.
 Some compulsory details are missing.

-    * 1a1.
-AddressBook shows an error message.
+    * 1a1. iCon shows an error message.

       Use case ends.

 * 2a.
 The person ID is invalid.

-    * 2a1.
-AddressBook shows an error message.
+    * 2a1. iCon shows an error message.

       Use case ends.

 * 2b.
 The policy ID is invalid.

-    * 2b1.
-AddressBook shows an error message.
+    * 2b1. iCon shows an error message.

       Use case ends.

 * 2c.
 The contract is duplicate.

-    * 2c1.
-AddressBook shows an error message.
+    * 2c1. iCon shows an error message.

       Use case ends.